vivisect6/DarkerMaps/CONTRIBUTING.md

 - Press `Shift + \` to hide the HUD
 - Press `X` to holster your weapons
-- For underwater locations, time the screenshot so your hands are NOT visible when wading
 - Keep the location item/creature clearly in frame

 ### File Requirements